philrz/super/docs/language/data-types.md

 ## First-class Errors

-As with types, errors in SuperPipe are first-class: any value can be transformed into an error by wrapping it in an [`error` type](../formats/data-model.md#27-error).
+As with types, errors in SuperSQL are first-class: any value can be transformed into an error by wrapping it in an [`error` type](../formats/data-model.md#27-error).

 In general, expressions and functions that result in errors simply return